PKizzle/dns/cmd/atomdns/man/atomdns-conffile.5.md

 }
 ```

+Such a section is called a server block.
+Each block defines the handlers this particular server should run
+when it gets a query.

-The **ORIGIN** defines for which DNS zones this server should be called, multiple zones are allowed and
+The **ORIGIN** defines for which DNS zones this server should be called, multiple zones are allowed and must
-should be _white space_ separated.
+be _white space_ separated.

 When a query comes in, it is matched again all zones for all servers, the server with the longest match on the
 query name will receive the query.